You Belong with Me: Music and lyrics

-Jody Rosen categorized "You Belong with Me" as power pop, while Andrew Unterberger of Billboard said the dynamic shift from the verses to the chorus make the track sound "almost ... like a '90s rock song".
-Gasser, Michael Campbell, and James E. Perone cited the song structure, rhythm, and collective use of acoustic, electric, and bass guitars to categorize the song into 1980s styles of pop rock, new wave, and pop-punk.
+Jody Rosen categorized "You Belong with Me" as power pop, while Gasser wrote that the arrangement is typical pop rock, and Andrew Unterberger of Billboard said the dynamic shift from the verses to the chorus make the track sound "almost ... like a '90s rock song".
+Gasser, Michael Campbell, and James E. Perone, citing the song structure, rhythm, and collective use of acoustic, electric, and bass guitars, likened the song with 1980s styles of pop rock, new wave, and pop-punk.
 For Perone, this 1980s connection is in the "highly unusual" incorporation of guitars and country banjo, fiddle, and mandolin in the steady eighth-note texture.

 In "You Belong with Me", a female narrator expresses her feelings for a male friend who is in a relationship with an unappreciative girlfriend.
 The lyrical motifs evoke a typical American high-school setting; the narrator sees herself as an unpopular girl and an "underdog", and the girlfriend is a popular, attractive cheerleader.
 The narrator appreciates the male friend ("She doesn't get your humor like I do ...
 She'll never know your story like I do"), and although they share the same sense of humor and an easy rapport, he is unaware of her affection.
 The narrator discusses the contrasts between herself and the girlfriend in the verses: "She wears high heels, I wear sneakers / She's cheer captain and I'm on the bleachers."
 Throughout the song, the narrator persuades the male friend to acknowledge her charm.

 Some critics found the lyrics melancholy despite the upbeat production and said that, contrary to Swift's status as an attractive and popular figure, her narrator's position as an unpopular girl contributes to her reliability and popularity among her audience.
 Ken Tucker of NPR wrote the lyrics and vocals are full of "intense ache" that effectively conveys adolescent yearning.
 Gasser described the narrative lyrics as the most profound country influences on "You Belong with Me", while Tom Breihan of Pitchfork found its narrative about unrequited love reminiscent of "the most fragile, heartbroken strains of twee indie pop".
 In the Edmonton Journal, Amanda Ash said the lyrics are not as sentimental because Swift's character "mocks a guy for his choice in women but also sheds a tear for his blindness".